nulab/autog/README.md

 - `VAlign` (Vertical Align): This is a simple alignment and equal spacing of all nodes around the center of the largest layer.
 - `NetworkSimplex`: This is the network simplex positioning described in [GKNV], including the horizontal balancing step which is only briefly mentioned in the paper but can be found in [GVDOT].
 Note that without the min-heap feasible tree and incremental cut values optimizations, this exhibits a poor run time.
 [GKNV] also mentions an index rotation strategy to choose the edge to replace, which autog doesn't implement.
-- `BrandesKoepf`: This is the O(N) heuristic described in [BK].
+- `BrandesKoepf`: This is the O(N) heuristic described in [BK] and errata'ed in [BK-Err].
 The implementation in [ELK] is slightly harder to follow due to Java-style OOP and partially undocumented modifications introduced with [RSCH], therefore autog's implementation follows the original [BK].
 It's worth noting that [BK] indeed does not account for node size.
 Final layouts may present overlaps due to zero-sizes of vitual nodes or unequal sizes of real nodes.
 It should be extended to properly incorporate [RSCH]'s ideas.
 - `SinkColoring`: This is an original (to my knowledge) algorithm based on [BK] which accounts for node sizes.
 It also prioritizes long straight segments and produces an overall more orthogonal layout.
 Useful as a size-aware solution until [BK] is properly finalized.